Image: Audience in a lecture theatre. This image was taken prior to Feb/ March 2020.

 The Pensions, Retirement and Ageing Seminar Series is jointly hosted by CEPAR and the School of Risk & Actuarial Studies at UNSW Sydney.

-It takes place on a Monday (or Wednesday) from 12-1pm at UNSW Kensington Campus, in Quadrangle Building, Room 2063, and provides an excellent opportunity to network with pensions and superannuation experts from Australia and overseas.
+It takes place on a Monday (or Wednesday) from 12-1pm* and provides an excellent opportunity to network with pensions and superannuation experts from Australia and overseas.
 This is an interdisciplinary group with backgrounds in economics, actuarial studies, finance, psychology, law, accounting, demography, marketing, medicine and related fields.
-We invite attendance of participants from other universities as well as from industry and government who are interested in both theoretical and applied research on pensions, retirement and ageing.
+We invite attendance of participants from all universities as well as from industry and government who are interested in both theoretical and applied research on pensions, retirement and ageing.

 24 Feb - Piet de Jong (Department of Applied Finance and Actuarial Studies, Macquarie University) "Lockboxes and Glide Paths"